niminypiminy/Dannesk/README.md

 Dannesk is a native, non-custodial DeFi wallet for **Bitcoin** and the **XRP Ledger**.
 The app is built in **Rust** for performance, security, and reliability.

-Designed as a fully **client-side DeFi wallet**, Dannesk gives users complete control over their private keys while enabling powerful trading capabilities on **XRPL’s native decentralized exchange**.
+The app gives users complete control over their private keys while enabling powerful trading capabilities on **XRPL’s native CLOB**.

 ---